ambrosiogabe/ambrosiogabe.github.io/_posts/2023-02-02-a-review-of-clean-code.md

 I think this was a novel idea and that it had some merit in 2008.
 However it's 2023 now, and the results of the `try {} catch {}` pattern are in, and it doesn't look good.
 From experience, and reading several other codebases, the most common use case of try/catch blocks is to ignore error handling altogether.
 Additionally, try/catch blocks promote goto statements in the form of jumping out of deeply nested call stacks to some random place in the code.
 Both of these reasons are reasons I _prefer_ error codes to try/catch blocks.

-If you use error codes, you force the developer to handle the error as soon as it occurrs.
+If you use error codes, you force the developer to handle the error as soon as it occurs.
 Further, Bob's example of why this is bad is just silly.
 He says error codes are bad because then you end up with something like this:

 ```java
 if (deletePage(page) == E_OK) {